-When shopping online, it is necessary to provide personal and financial information, as credit card number, address and CPF.
-Sites without encryption or with weak security can expose this information to hackers and jeopardize user integrity.
+When shopping online, it is necessary to provide personal and financial information, such as credit card number, address, and CPF.
+Sites without encryption or with weak security can expose this information to hackers and put users' integrity at risk.
 In this context, following some guidelines can help the consumer ensure a safe online shopping experience.
-Check the website's reputation, be alert to signs of fraud and use security tools, like virtual credit cards, are some of these actions.
+Checking the site's reputation, being alert to signs of fraud, and using security tools such as virtual credit cards are some of these actions.

 See below six tips for shopping safely and avoiding scams and fraud: